ronrain/Go-Out-and-Play/README.md

 ## Objective

+Sports fans watch their favorite teams and yell at the players what they would do if they were playing.
+But, is what you think the right option?
+Now it's your turn to go out and play the game and prove that you will score and win the game.
+You must choose the correct option to continue onto the next situation and score a goal.
+But becareful!
 To play through and win a hockey game by choosing the correct play option.
 Each play option has a different route you can take to either losing or winning the game.
-Sports fans yell at the players what they would do, but would your choice work?

 ## Getting Started